 Crawl optimization is an important topic that I’ll expand on in a future article.
-For now, let’s say that it refers to the things you do to help Google discover, crawl, and index your fresh content easily.
+For now, let’s say that it refers to the things that you can do to help Google discover, crawl and index your fresh content easily.

 Sure, it can happen – but it may take up to two days, especially if your blog is fairly new.
 To get the ball rolling, you should help the search spiders discover your fresh content.

 That’s one of the benefits of installing a Google XML sitemap generator plugin for WordPress.
 You don’t have to do anything, once you set up the plugin.

 The moment you press the “publish” button, a new XML sitemap is generated and sent to the major search engines and directories.
 This is not manipulative at all and it helps Google index your new content as quickly as possible.

 Updating your social profiles will get your fresh content indexed faster.
 It’s very simple, just share your link on your Facebook page or tweet it.